polygl0ts/polygl0ts-bot/README.md

 environment via `pipenv shell`.

 However, we suggest using the provided Dockerfile for a reproducible build and runtime environment.
-Just call `docker-compose build` and `docker-compose up` and you're ready to go!
+Just call `docker compose build` and `docker compose up` and you're ready to go!
 Don't forget to create a `config.json`, though.
 The provided example file can act as a reference!